DWhiteheadCode/Tracer-Abilities/README.md

 	- It will be yellow if the actor it overlapped with was a pawn, and blue otherwise

 ## `HealSelf` Command
-The playable character has access to a console command that can be accessed by typing `HealSelf`, or `HealSelf x`, where `x` is the amount you want to heal your character by (e.g. `HealSelf 10`).
+The playable character has access to a console command that can be accessed by typing `HealSelf`, or `HealSelf x`, where `x` is the amount you want to heal your character by (e.g. `HealSelf 10`), in the in-game console.
 If no value is provided, the default of 100 will be used.

 As the name suggests, this command is used to heal your character.
 If a non-positive value is entered, this command will have no effect.
 This command can only be used to heal up to your character's (or more specifically, your character's health component's) `HealthMax` and no higher.